calebsg225/Hangoutinator/README.md

 ### Meetup.com Event Syncing

-**IMPORTANT: Single server use only.
-The first discord server the bot is added to is the only server this feature will work for.**

 For meetup event syncing, use the `/meetup` slash command.

 When you want to track a meetup group, use `/meetup track`.
 The group name inputed must be the url name of the meetup group, eg. in `https://meetup.com/my-meetup-group/events`, the name to input is `my-meetup-group`.